Anjigadu/datastructures/BST_articles.md

 * Merge two BSTs with limited extra space

+    > Do like, inorder traversal with two stacks for each tree

+    > If one stack empty, do inorder traversal of other tree and to avoid alreay printed elements make current ->left = NULL

+    > else, pop elements form stacks and compare them. whichever less print and set that current as current->right , for the other one push back to stack and set that current as NULL so that next time it will be processed

 * Two nodes of a BST are swapped, correct the BST

     > Do inorder recursion, maintain prev pointer